AreejShahbaz-a/EnvironmentalMonitoringSystem/README.md

 # EnvironmentalMonitoringSystem
-This repository contains the database schema foran environmental monitoring system designed to collect, store, and analyze environmental data.
+This repository contains the database schema for an environmental monitoring system designed to collect, store, and analyze environmental data.